The Swan and Cygnet Harp Design

 A Cherry Cygnet and a Koa Swan

-Redwood is the left photo, Spruce is in the middle and Cedar is on the right.
+Spruce is in the left and cedar is on the right.

 THE PILLAR and THE NECK